Wolfgang Kroll: Early years

 Wolfgang Kröll was born on March 21, 1906, in Greifswald in the northern part of the German Empire.
 When he was a child, Kroll experienced the First World War, when Germany was short of supplies and the elephants in the zoo were shot and killed, leading Kroll to eat their flesh.
-In the late 1920s, Kroll entered the University of Breslau where he studied theoretical physics and received his Ph.D. physics from the university in 1930 with a thesis on Dirac's electron theory In the same year, he received a fellowship from the German Science Aid Organization and went to Leipzig University to do postdoctoral research under Werner Heisenberg for seven years.
-During this period, he also met Edward Teller, who would become the father of the hydrogen bomb, and between 1930 and 1937, Kroll published eight papers on quantum mechanics, magnetisation spectra, and thermoelectric effects, laying the foundation for his future independent research.
+In the late 1920s, Kroll entered the University of Breslau where he studied theoretical physics and received his Ph.D. in physics from the university in 1930 with a thesis on Dirac's electron theory.
+In the same year, he received a fellowship from the German Science Aid Organization and went to Leipzig University to do postdoctoral research under Werner Heisenberg for seven years.
+During this period, he also met Edward Teller, who would become the father of the hydrogen bomb.
+Between 1930 and 1937, Kroll published eight papers on quantum mechanics, magnetisation spectra, and thermoelectric effects, laying the foundation for his future independent research.
 After the Nazis gained power, Kroll often criticised current affairs.
 Although he was not Jewish, he was in danger because he was disliked by those in power.
 Therefore, with the help of his father and the university, Kroll began a solo exile to Japan in 1937.
 Kroll stated that he chose to go to Japan to see the "fascinating East" and that he and his father had many friends in Japan.

 There are two accounts of the way Kroll left Germany.
 According to Xu Zhongping, Kroll exchanged with Shin'ichirō Tomonaga in Japan, while another theory suggests that Kroll's journey to Japan was arranged by his father.
-Kroll first went to London, England, and then to Japan via Shanghai, finally arriving in Hokkaido.
+Kroll first went to London and then to Japan via Shanghai, finally arriving in Hokkaido.